 Suppose I is a named IDL entity that is not a module.
 The name of the scoping symbol S of I is determined as follows.
-If the declaration of I is enclosed inside another IDL entity J that is not a module, then the name of S is the concatenation of the name of the scoping symbol for J, the scoping separator, and the name of S is the name of S.
+If the declaration of I is enclosed inside another IDL entity J that is not a module, then the name of S is the concatenation of the name of the scoping symbol for J, the scoping separator, and the name of I. Otherwise the name of S is the name of I.